yeasy/docker-compose-files/hyperledger_fabric/README.md

 $ cd ${RELEASE}; make setup test
 ```

-More details are releaved below.
+More details are as below.

 ### Pick up a fabric version